Sailing route Split South I 14 days

 Day 8 MLJET (Polače) - LASTOVO (Skrivena Luka) 26NM

-This island is called The island of bright stars.
+This island is called The Island of bright stars.
 Lastovo is the most remote inhabited Croatian island, far from many typical sailing routes.
 Lastovo is a Nature Park where You can be alone and experience complete privacy.
 There are several smaller islands around Lastovo which you can reach only by boat.

 Because of its beautiful bays, pristine shores, and lush vegetation, it is an ideal destination for seafarers.
-There are several small ports and coastal villages on the island: Pasadur, Ubli, Lučica, Skrivena Luka, Zaklopatica.
+There are several small ports and coastal villages on the island: Pasadur, Ubli, Lučica, Skrivena Luka, and Zaklopatica.
 The safest anchorage bays are Skrivena Luka on the south side, Velo Lago on the west, and Zaklopatica on the north of the island.

 Day 9 LASTOVO (Skrivena Luka) - VIS (Komiža) 43NM

-Komiza town is located in a deep bay on the western side of the island of Vis, at the foothill of 600 m high mountain Hum.
+Komiža town is located in a deep bay on the western side of the island of Vis, at the foothill of 600 m high mountain Hum.
 Komiza has always been proud of the fisherman’s history, whose remains can be found in the fisherman’s museum in the old Venetian tower on the promenade, the only one in Croatia.